 Complain all you want, but for self-publishers, Amazon is your best hope

-If you self-publish, don’t trash Amazon, because, who else gives you so much opportunity?
+If you self-publish, don’t criticise Amazon too much, because, who else gives you so much opportunity?

-Okay, I have complained about certain aspects of how Amazon treats authors, and in particular about paying all authors fairly, but certainly not about how many opportunities it gives authors.
+Okay, I have moaned about certain aspects of how Amazon treats authors, and in particular about paying all authors fairly, but certainly not about how many opportunities it gives authors.

 If you compare Amazon to any other ebook retailer, who can challenge Amazon for new ideas, innovation and marketing tools for authors?

-If we start with the Kindle itself, Kindle apps, KDP, KDP Select, free ebook promotion days, Createspace paperbacks, Countdown Deals, Kindle Unlimited, Kindle Scout, and a host of linking and marketing tools, including the very useful <embed> tool for easy book promotion, it’s quite a list of achievements.
+If we start with the Kindle itself, Kindle apps, KDP, KDP Select, free ebook promotion days, print on demand paperbacks, Countdown Deals, Kindle Unlimited, Amazon Ads and a host of linking and marketing tools, including the very useful <embed> tool for easy book promotion, it’s quite a list of achievements.

 So, who comes close?
 No one.